Cryptic Spyro The Dragon Tweet Sparks New Game Hopes

 If a new Spyro game materialises, there’s a strong chance it launches exclusively on Xbox consoles and PC.
 Microsoft gained the rights to Spyro and most Activision properties through its industry-reshaping 2023 acquisition.

 Microsoft could make the classic PlayStation mascot an Xbox showcase title to entice players toward its ecosystem.
 Series S/X enhancements like 4K resolution, ray tracing, and instant loading could make a new Spyro stunning.
+Of course, until concrete announcements arrive, rumours remain speculative.
+Activision could simply be stoking nostalgic social buzz without firm commitments to a new project.

 Cautious Optimism vs. Wishful Thinking